MuhammadReda97/Laravel-Sieve/README.md

             ->applySorts()
             ->getCriteria();

-        // Pass criteria to repository or query builder }
+        // Use the criteria in your repository or query builder }
 }
 ```